bulhosa-git/Discount-labels-PLP/README.md

-# Discount-labels-JS-GTM-Magento-2
+# Discount labels PLP

-Injects a % discount label on every grid item that has a special price.
-It calculates the discount percentage based on item's full and discounted values.
-It runs the script everytime new items are added to the grid (scroll based load).
+Injects a % discount label on every grid item that has a discounted price.
+It calculates the percentage based on the item's full and discounted values.
+It runs the script everytime new items are added to the grid.

-It also adds a special price label to the product details page.